 The Disclosure Policy describes the key principles that Modulight, as a listed company, complies with in its investor communication and financial reporting and when communicating with its shareholders and other capital market parties, media and other stakeholders.
 The key principles of the communication and disclosure of the Company are timeliness, consistency, impartiality, transparency, and responsibility.

-The Company adheres to a 30-day silent period before the publication of a half year report or financial statements release.
+The Company adheres to a 30-day silent period before the publication of any financial statements.

 Modulight has a Whistleblowing Channel through which any suspected abuse of the regulations and provisions can be reported.
 The whistleblowing channel is a specialized service, designed to protect a whistleblower’s identity when a report is made.
 If the whistleblower does not disclose his/her identity when making the report, he/she will stay anonymous throughout the whole process.